JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7966 days**.

-And here is a just a random fact -  **In 1908, the first machine to make lollipops opened for business in New Haven, Connecticut**.
+And here is a just a random fact -  **A glockenspiel is a musical instrument that is like a xylophone.
+It has a series of metal bars and is played with two hammers**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)